 NDELA stands for N-nitrosodiethanolamine.
-This chemical may be formed in fingerpaint when a secondary amine like Diethanolamine or tertiary amines like Triethanolamine is present together with a nitrosating agent such as nitrite (present in preservatives like bronopol).
+This chemical may be formed in finger paint when a secondary amine like Diethanolamine or tertiary amines like Triethanolamine is present together with a nitrosating agent such as nitrite (present in preservatives like bronopol).
 NDELA is considered to be carcinogenic.
-Fingerpaint is used by children with direct skin contact and with a possibility of ingestion, therefore exposure to this chemical should be limited or avoided.
+Finger paint is used by children with direct skin contact and with a possibility of ingestion, therefore exposure to this chemical should be limited or avoided.

 The European Union published the test method EN71-12 for the determination of N-nitrosamines and N-nitrosatable substances.
-The limit stated in EN71-12:17 is 0.02 mg/kg N-nitrosamine and 1 mg/kg N-nitrosatable substances.
+The limit for finger paint stated in EN71-12:16 is 0.02 mg/kg N-nitrosamine and 1 mg/kg N-nitrosatable substances.

-In 2020 the Institute for Interlaboratory Studies (iis) organized a proficiency scheme for the analysis of NDELA in Fingerpaint for the first time.
-During the annual proficiency testing program 2020/2021 it was decided to continue the round robin for the analysis of NDELA in Fingerpaint.
+Since 2020 the Institute for Interlaboratory Studies (iis) organizes a proficiency scheme for the determination of NDELA in Finger Paint.
+During the annual proficiency testing program 2021/2022 it was decided to continue the proficiency test for the determination of NDELA in Finger Paint EN71-7/12.

-In this interlaboratory study 10 laboratories in 6 different countries registered for participation.
-See appendix 4 for the number of participants per country.
-In this report, the results of NDELA in Fingerpaint proficiency test are presented and discussed.
+In this interlaboratory study 9 laboratories in 6 countries registered for participation, see appendix 4 for the number of participants per country.
+In this report the results of the NDELA in Finger Paint EN71-7/12 proficiency test are presented and discussed.
 This report is also electronically available through the iis website www.iisnl.com.